leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking-independent.md

   - Also, education is one the most important things they will ever need to become a responsible and mature adults, because they can not only acquire knowledge, but also learn how to get along well with others, cooperate in a group, manage their time, and learn to work under great pressure.
 All of these will help them achieve better work and life in their future.

 ## Family

+- 万能思路
+  - 离家人近，向家人寻求建议，同家人在一起
+- Reasons
+  - Emotional strength
+    - build a good family environment
+    - happy & release stress
+    - e.g. cook with wife, play video games with kids
+    - go out for movies or a walk after dinner
+  - Work support
+    - know him better than anyone else
+    - when stressful and depressed -> comfort him
+    - always be with him -> bring confidence
+- 万能答案
+  - Personally speaking, I would suggest my friend not take this job, because it is far away from his family, and he needs to spend time with his family.
+And I have two reasons.
+  - First, having more time with family can helo my friend build a good family environment.
+And a good family bond can make him happy and help hime release his stress from work.
+For example, he can cook with his wife, play video games with his kid, and go out for movies or even take a walk after dinner with the family members to have fun and relax.
+  - Also, family is the biggest source of support for him to perform well on his job, because family members know him better than anyone else.
+Thus, family can comfort him when he feels stressful and depressed.
+And family members always be with him and bring him confidence to face the challenge in his career.

 ## Historical Relics